sr99622/Cayenue/README.md

 &nbsp;

+---

-The link shown is recommended reading and contains detailed information not covered here.
-[Kea DHCP server](https://ubuntu.com/server/docs/how-to/networking/install-isc-kea/).
+The link  [Kea DHCP server](https://ubuntu.com/server/docs/how-to/networking/install-isc-kea/) is recommended reading and contains detailed information not covered here.

 Install the kea server using the following command